Audio synthesis in python

 If you don’t care about MP3 then SoundFile does the job, but it is hard to compile.

-if you want to load everything and do it really fast, but have a tricky time with trapping the cause of errors, you can invoke ffmpeg from python, which is fast and does various FX processing for free.
+If you want to load everything and do it really fast, but have a tricky time with trapping the cause of errors, you can invoke ffmpeg from Python, which is fast and does various FX processing for free.
 This is what I now do.

 2 Offline editing/FX